monero-oxide/monero-oxide/monero-oxide/verify-chain/README.md

-# monero-serai Verify Chain
+# monero-oxide Verify Chain

 A binary to deserialize and verify the Monero blockchain.

 This is not complete.
 This is not intended to be complete.
-This is intended to test monero-serai against actual blockchain data.
+This is intended to test monero-oxide against actual blockchain data.
 Do not use this as an inflation checker.